makeyourownmaker/QuasicrystalGifs/README.md

    * Make log-polar transform optional
    * That is, use Cartesian coordinates by default
    * Add more colormaps
+   * Allow specifying width and height of images

  * Add notebook(s):
    * Add links to run notebook(s) on NBViewer, MyBinder and Colab